 - If you do wake up, you may be disoriented for a while and drowsy/groggy.

 - Sleep stage waves: Brain waves are extremely slow – these are delta waves.
 They are punctuated by some smaller faster waves in between.
-Once you’re in stage 4 sleep, the faster waves will cease and only delta waves remain.
+Once you’re in stage

 - Sleep stage known for: Sleepwalking, bedwetting, and even night terrors among children occur during this deep sleep phase.